Svvord/iMAP/README.md

 #### 2. Installation

 The iMAP python package is available for pip install(`pip install imap`).
-The functions required for the stage I and II of iMAP could be imported from “imap.imap” and “imap.utils”, respectively.
+The functions required for the stage I and II of iMAP could be imported from “imap.stage1” and “imap.stage2”, respectively.

 ### Tutorials